 Appearances Ain't Everything - Poem

-We were a pretty smelly lot after a 4 week long operation.
+We were a pretty smelly lot after a four-week long operation.
 No wonder the chopper crews used to hold their breaths when we clambered aboard on fly out day.
-Staff Litchwark and the LOBs hated to unpack the incoming dhobi (laundry) bundles from personnel in the field on maintdem day (maintenance demand) when we were re-supplied with rations, ammunition, fresh uniforms (greens), water and the biggie of the day a huge filled roll and carton of milk, chocolate if you were lucky.
+Staff Sergeant Ron Lichtwark and the LOBs hated to unpack the incoming dhobi bundles from personnel in the field on maintdem day when we were re-supplied with rations, ammunition, fresh uniforms, water and the biggie of the day a huge filled roll and carton of milk, chocolate if you were lucky.

 We never had a chance to wash properly and changed our gear every four or so days, under wear were never worn.
 Shaving was not compulsory until maintdem day and then only if there was water to spare.
 Whiskered faces and dirt was camouflage paint in disguise.
-However skin diseases were prevalent due to non washing.
+However skin diseases were prevalent due to the lack of washing.

 Jokers smell like a thousand years